 Description: An annual herb that grows 60-90 cm tall.
 It has furry stems and the root is usually rosy red.
 The leaves and stems are often quite red in colour.
 The leaves are oval or sword shaped.
 The seed spikes are green and bristly.
-These can be at the top of the
+These can be at the top of the plant or in the axils of leaves.

 Distribution: A temperate and Mediterranean plant.
 It grows in waste land and amongst crops in most temperate regions of the world.
 It will grow in the tropics.
 It can grow in arid places.
 Scientific name: Amaranthus retroflexus Plant family: AMARANTHACEAE